arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/tutorials/giga-dual-core/giga-dual-core.md

 void setup() {
   if (RPC.begin()) {
     RPC.println("M4: Reading the RTC.");
-    //RTCset()  //Uncomment if you need to set the RTC for the first time.
-  }
+    RTCset(); //sets the RTC to start from a specific time & date }
 }